 The decline in attention to the traditional fields of the social sciences, humanities, and other liberal-arts disciplines is a response to the college-as-trade-school phenomenon.
 The ubiquitous question “What are you going to do with that?” presupposes that one who majors in philosophy has no professional career option other than hanging out a shingle that reads, “John Doe, Philosopher.
 Also lawns mowed.”

 Irrespective of the actual usefulness of people who have studied philosophy in depth – that is, people who can understand what constitutes sound reasoning or evaluate the responsibilities of individuals and societies – there is nothing that prohibits a philosophy major from being able to learn anything else.
 It is not like Engineering, where a student’s schooling is so narrow that s/he is unsuited for any different field.
-An English, history, or economics major, though, can use the skills learned in pursuit of those subjects to acquire other skills, and s/he can be that much better at them for having studied his/her initial subject.
+An English, history, or economics major can use the skills learned in pursuit of those subjects to acquire other skills, and s/he can be that much better at them for having studied his/her initial subject.

 It was bad enough when most college students were put into programs that do not require them to study the intellectual basics with any significant depth.
 It was bad enough when Michigan State University eliminated its major in Classics (yet it does provide a course called “Surviving the Coming Zombie Apocalypse”).
 Now things have taken an even worse turn.

 The State of Wisconsin used to have a university system that was the envy of other States.
 The “Wisconsin Idea,” articulated in 1905, identified the purpose of the State university system with benefitting the lives of everyone (“to seek the truth [and] to improve the human condition”).
-A few years ago, Governor Scott Walker tried to sneak into a budget bill a reassignment of this purpose.
-Walker wanted to redefine the purpose of higher education as “to meet the State’s workforce needs.”
+A few years ago, Governor Scott Walker tried to sneak a reassignment of this purpose into a budget bill.
+Walker wanted to redefine the aim of higher education as “to meet the State’s workforce needs.”
 His attempt was discovered and shot down by the legislature, but not his notion that education is the creation of workers with the specific technological skills that employers say they are seeking.
 That lived on.